yimingfeishou/SGC/README.md

 - This is an early preview release.
 Some syntax and edge cases may still be incomplete or incorrect.
 - Temporary backend files are written to `%TEMP%` by default.
 Set `SGC_KEEP_TEMP=1` to keep the generated `.ll` and `.c` files.
 - If no extension is specified for the output file, `.exe` is appended automatically.
 - SGC is expected to complete the basic adaptation for the Linux version after versions 0.5.x-0.6.x.
-The adapted Linux version may lag 1-3 builds behind the Windows version.
-We appreciate your understanding.